 - Carbonated soft drinks are always "soda" never "pop", "cola", or "coke" because that's what the generic name for a fizzy drink is in California.
 Compare.
 In this case, pop culture is actually shifting due to the influence of media.

 - In Southern California, highway numbers take the definite article: Interstate 5, for instance, is "the 5"; state highway 22 is "the 22", and so on.
-Despite this tic being pretty much unique to Southern California, it is often carried over into shows and films even when people in the setting would say "Route 22", "State 22", "I-5", "Highway 5", just plain "5", and so forth.
+Despite this tic being pretty much unique to Southern California due to the numbered highways having earlier names (the Santa Monica and San Diego Freeways becoming Interstate 10/"the 10" and Interstate 405/"the 405" respectively), it is often carried over into shows and films even when people in the setting would say "Route 22", "State 22", "I-5", "Highway 5", just plain "5", and so forth (example: Cameron Diaz's Bostonian character in Knight and Day saying "the I-93" rather than "I-93" or "93").

 - In one episode of QI it is pointed out that only a particular subspecies of frogs, found in California, go "ribbit", while frogs can actually produce a wide variety of different sounds.

 - The state government office that deals with motor vehicle registration, driver's licenses, and personal identification is invariably called the Department of Motor Vehicles, or "the DMV."
 Most states have this department, but only 18 call it the DMV.
-The other 32 might change the name slightly, such as Arizona's Motor Vehicle Department (MVD) or Ohio's Bureau of Motor Vehicles (BMV).
+The other 32 might change the name slightly, such as Arizona's Motor Vehicle Department (MVD), Massachusetts' Registry of Motor Vehicles (RMV or "the Registry") or Ohio's Bureau of Motor Vehicles (BMV).
 Others have a name completely different like the Pennsylvania Department of Transportation (PennDOT).
 Still others give this task to government offices not normally associated with vehicles or ID.
 For example, Illinois handles these tasks via local offices of the Secretary of State.
 Nonetheless, "the DMV" has become shorthand for this office all across the country.